Kodokan–Totsuka rivalry: Background

 The Yoshin-ryū school, most specifically the branch founded by Hikosuke Totsuka, had been considered Japan's biggest and most influential koryu jujutsu school since the end of the Bakumatsu period in 1868.
-Though based on Chiba, it had its main field of operations in Tokyo and was reputed to have three thousands trainees in that city alone.
-In contrast, the Kodokan school wasn't created until 1882, when a practitioner of the Kitō-ryū and Tenshin Shinyō-ryū styles named Jigoro Kano established the foundations of his own martial discipline, judo, with a handful of apprentices.
-The fast rise in popularity and success of the Kodokan was a source of conflict with the rest of national jujutsu schools, among them the Totsuka Yoshin-ryū, which saw Kano's style as a threat to its hegemony and a sign of disrespect to older traditions.
+Though based in Chiba, it had its main field of operations in Tokyo and was reputed to have three thousand trainees in that city alone.
+By contrast, the Kodokan school wasn't created until 1882, when a practitioner of the Kitō-ryū and Tenshin Shinyō-ryū styles named Jigoro Kano established the foundations of his own martial discipline, judo, with a handful of apprentices.
+The fast rise in popularity and success of the Kodokan was a source of conflict with other jujutsu schools in the nation, among them the Totsuka Yoshin-ryū, which saw Kano's style as a threat to its hegemony and a sign of disrespect to older traditions.

-The first recorded contact between Kano and the Totsuka Yoshin-ryū happened before the existence of Kodokan, back when Kano was still a student in Tokyo University and a mere jujutsu apprentice.
+The first recorded contact between Kano and the Totsuka Yoshin-ryū happened before the founding of Kodokan, when Kano was still a student in Tokyo University and a mere jujutsu apprentice.
 During an exhibition of the Yoshin-ryū style, hosted by the university authorities in 1880 and directed by Hikosuke's son Hidemi Totsuka, the young Kano left the spectator seats and joined the jujutsukas during their randori in order to test his own skills.
-However, Kano was dominated, being dragged around by his opponent without managing to score a technique.
-His performance was good enough to avoid a defeat and earn a draw, which attracted the praise of Totsuka himself, but the experience only served as a motivation to hone his abilities.
-The act was witnessed by Dr. Erwin Balz, an associate to the Totsuka school, who described other Tokyo students trying their luck along with Kano, with similar results.
+Kano was dominated, being dragged around by his opponent without managing to score a point.
+His performance was good enough to avoid a defeat and earn a draw, however, which attracted the praise of Totsuka himself, but the experience also served as a motivation to hone his abilities.
+The act was witnessed by Dr. Erwin Balz, an associate of the Totsuka school, who described other Tokyo students trying their luck along with Kano, with similar results.

 Kano continued his jujutsu apprenticeship and established his school, Kodokan (popularly called "Kano-ryū" or "Kodokan-ryū" by other factions), in 1882.
-Soon after, he and his followers found themselves subject to the practice of dojoyaburi (道場破り, dojoyaburi), where fighters from other jujutsu schools would come to the building to challenge them to fight.
-Duels between members of different schools were called taryujiai (他流試合, taryujiai) and used to be brutal competitions with few rules hosted for their schools's reputation.
-The jujutsukas's opposition to the Kodokan was fueled not only by martial rivalry, but also by Kano's incorporation of modern and foreign ideas and his role as an educator and intellectual man.
+Soon after, he and his followers found themselves subject to the practice of dojoyaburi (道場破り, dojoyaburi), where fighters from other jujutsu schools would come to the building to challenge the residents to fight.
+Duels between members of different schools were called taryujiai (他流試合, taryujiai) and were brutal competitions with few rules, accepted for the sake of their schools' reputation.
+The jujutsukas's opposition to the Kodokan was fuelled not only by martial rivalry, but also by Kano's incorporation of modern and foreign ideas and his role as an educator and intellectual man.
 About this period, Kano would write, "It seemed that the Kōdōkan had to take on the whole of Japan."
-However, the Totsuka school and its associated would be its main adversary.
+However, the Totsuka school and its associates would be its main adversary.